rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

 ```

 ![](TakehomeMidterm_files/figure-gfm/Cases%20by%20Temp-1.png)<!-- -->
-This graph needs to exclude outliers because these values are far to
+This graph needs to exclude outlines because these values are far to
 large to be included.
 To find the cut off or the upper limit we must
 look at the IQR by summarizing the data.